Counseling Education

 The median income for a household in the city was $27,731, and the median income for a family was $41,753.
 Males had a median income of $31,614 versus $24,507 for females.
 The per capita income for the city was $19,129.
 About 14.2% of families and 23.6% of the population were below the poverty line, including 25.3% of those under age 18 and 13.4% of those age 65 or over.

-The city of Tuscaloosa is home to many places of worship in which people from the surrounding area of West Alabama may come to worship; the predominant denomination is Southern Baptist.
+The city of Tuscaloosa is home to many places of worship to which people from the surrounding area of West Alabama may come; the predominant denomination is Southern Baptist.
 Holy Spirit Roman Catholic Church is one of three Catholic churches.
 First Presbyterian Church is the place of worship for many American and German residents in Tuscaloosa.
 There are also Presbyterian Church in America congregations in the city.
 First Baptist Church, Calvary Baptist Church, Alberta Baptist Church, Emmanuel Baptist Church, and First African Baptist Church are five of the many Baptist churches in Tuscaloosa.
 Holy Cross Lutheran Church is a church reflecting on the Evangelical Lutheran community of Tuscaloosa.
 There is the Unitarian Universalist Congregation of Tuscaloosa.
 The University Church of Christ has both a campus ministry and a prison ministry.
 St. Gregory the Theologian Eastern Orthodox Church is the only Orthodox church in West Alabama.
 Its congregation is made up of Russians, Greeks, Romanians, Arabs, Eastern Europeans, and converts to Eastern Christianity.
 Some of the oldest churches in Tuscaloosa are St. John's Roman Catholic Church (founded c.
 1845), Christ Episcopal Church (c.
 1828), and First Baptist Church (c.
 1818).

 Although higher education is the bedrock of Tuscaloosa's economy, it has diverse sectors of manufacturing and service.
 25% of the labor force in the Tuscaloosa Metropolitan Statistical Area is employed by the federal, state and local governments; 16.7% in manufacturing; 16.4% in retail trade and transportation; 11.6% in finance, information, and private enterprise; 10.3% in mining and construction; and 9.2% in hospitality.
 Education and healthcare account for 7.2% of the area's workforce, with the remainder employed in other services.